-6. CUSTOMS AND EXCISE: ELECTRONIC CIGARETTE TAXATION
+4. CUSTOMS AND EXCISE: ELECTRONIC CIGARETTE TAXATION

 Government implemented a tax on electronic nicotine and non-nicotine delivery systems (ENDS / ENNDS) with effect from 01 June 2023.
 This was a culmination of a process that started with an announcement made in budget 2019 and subsequently in budget 2020 due the growing evidence that these products are not harmless.
 The initial proposal as announced in the 2022 Budget was to implement the excise duty from 1 January 2023.
 However, in the 2022 draft TLAB a decision was made to have a later implementation date of 01 June 2023 to provide SARS and taxpayers sufficient time for the administration of the system.
-Section 25 of the 2022 Taxation Laws Amendment Act (Act No. 20 of 2022) gave effect to the implementation as of 01 June 2023.
+Section 25 of the Taxation Laws Amendment Act, 2022, gave effect to the implementation as of 1 June 2023.